SamiaMehrdad/FlowFive/README.md

 ![JOW screenshot](./docs/HB-intro.png)

-**FlowFive** online is a special adaptation of the game with ability .........
+**FlowFive** online is a special adaptation of the game with ability of online group playing.
 Original game design, rules, names and any related materials is done by myself. **FlowFive** is a member of my minimal game design collection **[Horian Booms](https://www.instagram.com/explore/tags/horianbooms/top/?hl=en)**

 If you want to give it a try, you can go straight to *[Play FlowFive](https://flowfive.herokuapp.com/)*, there is also a 'GAME RULES' and 'PRACTICE' section inside of the app that helps you to be familiar with the game !